Menopause Mondays: Menopause and Depression with Dr. Julia Frank

 You don’t tell the Atlantic Ocean to behave.

 There are many days we won’t feel as unstoppable as the Atlantic Ocean, and that’s fine.
 Eve is a poet, a writer, and a woman.
 She was using hyperbole to remind us of our greatness.
 Still, sometimes our emotional states can become something more intractable.
 Dr. Frank says that “hormonal flux, loss, and change” are “part of normal experience,” but when we’re living for weeks on end at a 2 instead of a 10 or can’t find our joy in living, there are options that, like perimenopause and menopause, are best evaluated and treated in partnership with a knowledgeable doctor that you trust.
-(Need help finding a doctor?
-Check my Menopause Doctor Directory.)
+(I have some tips on how to find a menopause specialist.)
 We also learn that there may be reasons to exercise other than the fact that summer and swimsuit season is here (better sleep and fewer hot flashes, anyone?).
 Read on …

 Menopause and Depression: Interview with Dr. Julia Frank